 Dentist, Surgeon, Immunologist, Biomedical Scientist, Zoologist, Marine Biologist, Botanist, Nurse, Doctor, Veterinarian, Pathologist, Dietician, Coroner, Teacher, Pharmacist, Ecologist, Botanist, Nutritionist.

+"Biology is the study of complicated things that have the appearance of having been designed with a purpose."
 Throughout the two-year course students will deepen their knowledge of many biological concepts and theories.
 This will allow them to develop a better understanding of the interactions in the world around them.